-In Windows 10/8 two monitors can be very easily connected to provide a synchronized presentation of the same operating system.
-However, due to the introduction of Charms bar and Scroll bar in Windows 10, this has imposed a limit on the cursor while moving it from one monitor screen to another, in a multiple monitor system.
-Due to this limitation, the mouse pointer sticks at the shared edge which is obviously the region covering the right edge of the first monitor and the left edge of the second monitor.
+In Windows 11/10 two monitors can be very easily connected to provide a synchronized presentation of the same operating system.
+However, the introduction of some features like the Scroll bar in Windows, has imposed a limit on the cursor while moving it from one monitor screen to another, in a multiple monitor system.
+Due to this limitation, the mouse pointer sticks at the shared edge, which is obviously the region covering the right edge of the first monitor and the left edge of the second monitor.

-Actually the sticking of cursor helps two features introduced in Windows 10 to works smoothly – Chars bar and Scroll bar.
-But to some people, this might be annoying and they are looking for the way around in order to fix this.
+Actually, the sticking of the cursor helps two features introduced in Windows to work smoothly – Charms bar (Windows 8) and Scroll bar (Windows 11/10).
+But to some people, this might be annoying, and they are looking for a way around to fix this.

 Mouse pointer sticks at screen edge